Murder of Karel Van Noppen: Murder

-In February 1995, 43-year-old government livestock inspector Karel Van Noppen, was shot and killed outside the front door of his home in the village of Wechelderzande in Antwerp Province, Belgium.
+On 20 February 1995, 43-year-old government livestock inspector Karel Van Noppen was shot and killed outside the front door of his home in the village of Wechelderzande in Antwerp Province, Belgium.
 Van Noppen had been investigating the use of growth hormones on livestock, which has the potential to increase the profit per animal between 10 and 100 percent, though the use of such hormones has been banned by the European Union (and therefore Belgium) since 1989.
 Organised crime known as the "Hormone Mafia" moved into the business of supplying the illegal hormones to farmers, motivated by the immense profits.
 This was a particular concern in Belgium, where several government inspectors had been threatened or had attempts made on their lives.

 The killing provoked outrage throughout Belgium, with a torchlight procession led by Van Noppen's widow in Flanders, and calls to investigate and better regulate the cattle industry.
-In 2002, a court sentenced Albert Barrez, Carl de Schutter and Germain Daenen to 25 years each for their roles in the murder, while another man, Alex Vercauteren received a life sentence without parole.
+In 2002, a court sentenced Albert Barrez, Carl de Schutter and Germain Daenen to 25 years each for their roles in the murder, while another man, Alex Vercauteren, received a life sentence without parole.